 We are often asked, “can you vape CBD oil?”

-In short, yes you can vape CBD oil, but only CBD oil which is designed for vaping!
-CBD products are split into usage type, and there are specific products for vaping as there are for dropping CBD under your tongue, topically, or for swallowing as capsules.
+In short, yes you can vape CBD oil, but only oil which is designed for vaping!
+CBD products are split into usage type, and there are specific products for vaping as there are for using CBD under your tongue, topically, or for swallowing as capsules.

-So let’s get on with defining the options and how do they work with cannabidiol.
+So let’s get on with defining the options and how they work.

 We will define the most common vape devices, and then run through each product type use case: